two Dynamic Concrete Pumping pumps working on a project

 5. Precast Concrete

 As with most classes of concrete, precast concrete must be made and cast according to specific measurements.
-These concrete units are eventually transported to the application site and assembled for use.
+Precast concrete units are eventually transported to the application site and assembled for use.

 You frequently see these units transported to worksites as you drive on highways.
 Precast concrete is used for: